 Show when this unit is running| 1. | Demonstrate a detailed and comprehensive understanding of Greek grammar and syntax. |

-| 2. | Show evidence of competence in translation in selected texts. |
+| 2. | Show evidence of competence in translation |

 | 4. | Identify textual critical issues and demonstrate skills necessary for redactional work with a Greek synopsis |

-| 5. | Apply translation skills to the exegetical task and to the preparation of sermons and Bible studies. |
+| 5. | Apply translation skills to the exegetical task and the preparation of sermons and Bible studies. |

-Prerequisite: New Testament Greek A (or equivalent)
+AL1002W New Testament Greek A

-Face-to-face classes and weekly tutorial support via email
+Face-to-face classes and weekly email tutorial support

 | Type | Description | Word count | Weight (%) |